 At the David Geffen School of Medicine at UCLA, students are provided with curriculum and experiences enabling them to become an “Outstanding Physician, AND…,” dedicating themselves to important societal missions.
 What missions do you want to embrace?
 What have you done toward your missions?
 (800 characters)

 A physician is a citizen of the world.
 Clearly, you have a passion for some aspect of humanity.
 When you envision your life as a physician, what humanitarian aspect will still resonate for you?
 What is that other thing that will always accompany your professional engagement?
-What lights a fire for you in terms of effecting positive change, making good trouble, advocacy.
+What lights a fire for you in terms of effecting positive change, doing good, advocating?
 Why are you, as a future physician, confident that you will remain passionate about Habitat for Humanity?
 Training guide dogs?
 Cooking at a free community kitchen?
 Helping veterans?
 You should already have experience doing whatever that is.
 This prompt seeks out applicants who know who they are and are actively engaged in a cause uniquely suited to what moves them.

 A particular research goal might be a suitable answer to this prompt as well, as long as your application demonstrates your involvement with an area of research.
 What’s your particular long-term vision working with stem cells?